CPMpy/cpmpy/docs/modeling.md

 ## Debugging a model

-The best place to start is to **print** the model you have created, or the individual constraints.
-If that looks fine (e.g. no integers, or shorter or longer expressions then what you intended), then have a look at what the constraint(s) look like after transformation:
+If the solver is complaining about your model, then a place to start debugging is to **print** the model you have created, or the individual constraints.
+If that looks fine (e.g. no integers, or shorter or longer expressions then what you intended) and you don't know which constraint specifically is causing the error, then you can feed the constraints incrementally to the solver you are using:

 ```python
 import cpmpy as cp